 Hidden activations know when self-report does not

-A linear readout of layer-19 residual activations recovers claim-level correctness signal that Llama 3.1 8B's structured self-report misses across legal QA and biography factuality.
+A classifier on Llama 3.1 8B's internal activations recovers claim-level correctness signal that the model's own confidence answers miss across legal QA and biography factuality.

-The result is not "the model knows truth."
-It is more specific.
-Hidden activations carry a recoverable claim-level correctness signal that the model's verbal confidence does not surface, and the effect size is nearly identical across two settings that differ in label source, generation source, and content domain.
-The boundary matters too.
-FELM points the same way but is statistically inconclusive, and its matched-generation repair shows that reference-bounded labels can collapse into evidence-coverage measurements once generated claims exceed the reference scope.
+The narrow claim: hidden activations carry recoverable claim-level correctness signal that the model's verbal confidence does not surface.
+The effect size matches across two settings with different label sources, generation sources, and content domains.
+FELM points the same way but remains statistically inconclusive; its matched-generation repair shows reference-bounded labels collapsing into evidence-coverage measurements once generated claims exceed the reference scope.

-Long answers fail locally.
+Long answers fail claim by claim.
 One sentence is right, the next is partly right, the next is confidently wrong.
 A user who depends on the answer needs to know which is which.
-A single answer-level confidence number is not enough.
+A single answer-level confidence number cannot do that job.

 The simplest claim-level baseline is to ask the model.
 Show Llama 3.1 8B a fixed claim from its own answer and ask for structured confidence.
 If self-report ranks correct claims above incorrect ones, a probe-based system is wasted complexity.
-If it does not, the alternative has to come from somewhere else inside the same forward pass.
+When self-report fails, the alternative has to come from somewhere else inside the same forward pass.

-The probe is deliberately simple: layer-19 residual-stream vectors pooled over the claim span, standardized, fed to L2 logistic regression.
+The probe stays simple: layer-19 residual-stream vectors pooled over the claim span, standardized, fed to L2 logistic regression.
 No attention head selection, no SAE feature search, no learned pooling.
-The point is to test whether the basic geometric assumption holds before reaching for anything more expressive.
+I wanted to test the basic geometric assumption before reaching for anything more expressive.

-The probed model is always Llama 3.1 8B Instruct.
-What changes is the dataset and label source.
+The probed model is Llama 3.1 8B Instruct throughout.
+The dataset and label source change.
 MAUD provides 150 fixed legal claims scored by two LLM judges.
 FActScore provides 4,886 human-labeled atomic facts mapped to parent biography sentences.
-FELM provides human segment labels on world-knowledge QA, where the matched-generation repair eventually exposed an annotation-target problem.
+FELM provides human segment labels on world-knowledge QA, where the matched-generation repair exposed an annotation-target problem.

 not_enough_evidence.

-The two protocols differ because the sample sizes do.
+The two protocols differ because the sample sizes differ.
 MAUD's 150 claims do not support a clean train/validation/test split, so the headline MAUD probe uses leave-one-out evaluation over the frozen full set.
-FActScore's 4,886 facts comfortably support a 70/15/15 split by biography, with 3,353 train, 791 validation, and 742 test claims.
-Both choices are conventional for their respective regimes; the comparison the article makes is over the qualitative gap, not over identical pipelines.
+FActScore's 4,886 facts support a 70/15/15 split by biography, with 3,353 train, 791 validation, and 742 test claims.
+I compare the qualitative gap, not identical pipelines.

 The simplest evaluation is whether each score ranks correct claims above non-correct claims.
 AUROC is 0.5 at chance.
 Higher is better.
 Brier score on the same scores measures how well the probability magnitudes match the binary label.